 You don’t have to worry about office space, employees, or logistics — oftentimes, you just need to figure out how to bring more customers to your store.
 If you’re doing so through paid advertising, scaling is usually as simple as increasing your campaign budgets!

 Thanks to the exciting growth of the dropshipping industry, there are plenty of communities out there that you could join.
 This means you’ll be able to network with like-minded entrepreneurs, have access to mentors and information, as well as a place to receive updates on the latest industry news & trends.

 There are thousands of Facebook groups, YouTube channels, and blogs dedicated to dropshipping.
 These are fantastic resources that we strongly recommend utilizing; you can significantly cut down on the amount of time it takes you to get your first successful business up & running.

 Note: If you’re looking for a great group of dropshippers, come check out the Verum community!
-We have over 20,000 members in our Facebook group, our very own dropshipping forum, and a YouTube channel with all the educational content you need to get started.
+We have over 60,000 members in our Facebook group and a YouTube channel with all the educational content you need to get started.

 Dropshipping is an extremely beginner-friendly business model that has a low barrier to entry and a quickly-growing ecosystem.
 Compared to other business models, you don’t have to worry about nearly as much, and can focus on the core aspects of your business that will fuel your growth.

 But, just like any other business model, dropshipping comes with its fair share of problems that you should take note of before getting started.